 Welcome to Germantown Trust & Savings Bank.

-For over 100 years, residents from our community have relied on the safety and soundness of Germantown Trust & Savings Bank for their financial needs.
+Since 1906, residents from our community have relied on the safety and soundness of Germantown Trust & Savings Bank for their financial needs.
 For all those who bank with us, we appreciate your trust.
 For those who are looking for a community bank, please allow us the opportunity to provide you the attention and banking service you deserve.

 At Germantown Trust & Savings Bank, our mission is to efficiently offer advanced technology and up-to-date banking services, while retaining a personal touch to further meet your banking needs.